bkpgh/outgrab/README.rst

     setinputfile $file1 standardin

-and use "myinputfile", e.g. in "switchinputto standardin" instead of "switchinputto $file1".
+and use "standardin", e.g. "switchinputto standardin" instead of "switchinputto $file1".
 There is an analogous setoutputfile command and either one can be used on any of the appropriate input or output files if you know one name for them.